aaelsay3d/recipes/README.md

 ![The Website Demo](./images/demo.gif)

 ## Project Overview
-This project is a basic recipe website built to practice HTML skills.
+This project is a recipe website built to practice basic HTML elements and skills including boilerplate, paragraphs, headings, lists, links, images, and website file organization.

 ## Tech/Framework Used
 - HTML